 The Disabled Adaptations schemes are the currently open programmes which relate to aids and adaptations installed in resident's own homes so they may remain as independent as possible.
 They will be fully financed from borrowing together with contributions from clients and district councils.
-Currently the spend is forecast to be under budget by £0.617m.
+Spend is currently forecast to be under budget by £0.617m.
 With approval this will be used to fund schemes in future years.